How to Attract & Retain With Your Employee Total Rewards Program

 1. Gen Z desperately need to get their careers started

 Members of Gen Z have been entering the workforce for the past five years or so.
 Two of those years were mostly lost to the pandemic, which means that they have a lot of catching up to do.
-Gen Z job seekers are eager to speak to employers that can offer mentorship and opportunities to expand their professional network.
+Gen Z job seekers are eager to speak to employers who can offer mentorship and opportunities to expand their professional network.

 2. Established employees might be worried about digital transformation